 The Surveyor Course is aimed at experienced Seasearch Observers and others with a good background knowledge of marine life and marine recording.
 The aim is to enable you to complete the Seasearch Survey Form which is used on most of the expeditionary Seasearch dives and which gives much more detailed information for future conservation purposes.

 The course lasts two days and includes a dive on the second day.
-The Course content is an expansion of the Observer Course and covers a much wider range of marine life and habitat classification.
+The Course concentrates on indentifying and classifying marine habitats, and on the priority species and habitats used to identify marine protected areas.
 Again we use video on the first day and you fill in practice forms both from the video and from the dive itself.
 The course is assessed and successful participants can carry on and become Seasearch Surveyors after completing a further five forms and an ID test.

-The first Surveyor Courses to be organised for 2013 are listed below and more are in the palnning stage.
-If you want to attend a course in 2013 and cannot make one ofthe dates belwo please contact your local coordinator or let us know at email@example.com and we will try to arrange courses to meet demand.
+The courses currently planned for 2017 are listed below and more can be arranged if there is sufficient demand.
+If you want to attend a course then please contact your local coordinator or let us know at email@example.com and we will try to arrange courses in appropriate places.

 Special Interest Courses